connellsharp/Firestorm/docs/stems/stems-setup.md

 # StemsStartResourceFactory

-To run Stems in your application, you must reference the `Firestorm.Stems.All` package.
+To run Stems in your application, you must reference the `Firestorm.Stems.Start` package.

 ```
-PM> Install-Package Firestorm.Stems.All
+PM> Install-Package Firestorm.Stems.Start
 ```

 In your startup configuration, set the `StartResourceFactory` in your [configuration object](../setup/configuration-object.md) property to `StemsStartResourceFactory`.